Tech Elevator Review

 Tech Elevator began offering its coding bootcamp in 2015, combining an industry-aligned curriculum with career development resources.
 The coding bootcamp celebrated a milestone in 2020 with its 1,000th graduate placed in a new career in software development.
 Currently, Tech Elevator's coding bootcamp is offered in person and via live remote learning.

 Tech Elevator focuses on full-stack web development, offering programs in two formats: a 14-week full-time bootcamp and a 30-week part-time bootcamp.
 Participants work with databases, APIs, and web frameworks.
 Programming languages covered in Tech Elevator's coding bootcamp includes .Net and Java.
 Tech Elevator instructors bring an average of 20 years of experience in the field to the classroom.
 Project-based assignments help students master real-world skills and build a professional portfolio they can use in their job hunt.

 Tech Elevator graduates have found work with hundreds of companies in the tech, finance, and retail industries.
 The program helps match graduates with companies through interview events, mentoring sessions, and employer showcases.
-Graduates report an average salary boost of almost $27,000 when they start their new careers.
+Graduates report an average salary boost of more than $24,000 when they start their new careers.

 This Tech Elevator bootcamp review provides information on the program's cost, admissions process, and student outcomes.